CPA Review Courses

 Audio Course: The Lambers Audio courseware comes in both MP3 and CD formats.
 Also included are their resource CD’s which include Lambers Textbook as well as the instructor’s workbooks that they use throughout the lectures.
 The Audio Course is great for anyone who is an auditory learner as you will listen to professors work through hundreds of questions.

-Lectures: Their lectures are not the most exciting, however, they are very organized and teach the material well.
+Lectures: Their lectures are pretty bland and can very easily put you to sleep.
+However, they do happen to be very organized and teach the material well.
 If you are looking for a CPA cure to your ADHD then this might not be the best fit for you.

 User Feedback Is Scarce: There are a lot less posts and feedback from students who use this course.
 This is probably because they do not market their product as heavily as their competitors.
 Despite the small amount of discussion though the general response to their course has been somewhat positive especially for the Audit section.